Healthy Living Programs

 Mental Health is Health

-Join Beach Cities Health District to raise awareness about mental health!
+Beach Cities Health District (BCHD) has some helpful tips to increase your social connections and raise awareness about mental health!

 • Eat well: Learn how foods fuel your body.
 Click here for nutrition guides and recipes.
 Eating out or doing takeout?
 Visit a local Blue Zones Project Approved Restaurant for healthy options.